yashsalvi/SmartStopApp-Backend/README.md

 ```

 ## Visuals
-If required you can refer to the Screenshots and videos folder of the project.
+Please refer to the Video's & Screenshot folder of the project.